 Position and Exercise Limits:

 No position and exercise limits are in effect.
 Each Trading Permit Holder (other than a market-maker) or TPH organization that maintains an end of day position in excess of 100,000 contracts in VIX for its proprietary account or for the account of a customer, shall report certain information to the Department of Market Regulation.
-The member must report information as to whether such position is hedged and, if so, a description of the hedge employed e.g. stock portfolio current market value, other stock index option positions, stock index futures positions, options on stock index futures; and for customer accounts, provide the account name, account number and tax ID or social security number.
+The TPH must report information as to whether such position is hedged and, if so, a description of the hedge employed e.g. stock portfolio current market value, other stock index option positions, stock index futures positions, options on stock index futures; and for customer accounts, provide the account name, account number and tax ID or social security number.
 Thereafter, if the position is maintained at or above the reporting threshold, a subsequent report is required on Monday following expiration and when any change to the hedge results in the position being either unhedged or only partially hedged.
 Reductions below these thresholds do not need to be reported.

 Regular: 8:30 a.m. to 3:15 p.m.
-Central Time (Chicago time).
+Central time (Chicago time).